 A Turkish Recipe for Köfte

 This is a recipe for standard köfte.
 If you travel around Turkey, you will see meat köfte of various shapes and slightly different ingredients depending on the region you’re in.
-Right, on with our recipe:
+For example, you can find one regional twist on this Turkish staple by taking a look at our Tekirdağ köfte recipe.

 - First of all, go to your local butcher and get 250g of minced beef or lamb – or even a mix of both.
 Our local butcher in Fethiye is really good and minces the meat for us.
 Lean mince is more healthy but for a decent köfte, you need to at least go for orta yağlı meat (medium fat) as it softens the texture a little and makes them more juicy.